dezordi/mFinder/README.md

 ## Usage
-The main.sh compile all steps to perform the analysis, and 3 files should be parsed: reference = reference wuhan genome (NC_045512.2) consensus = the consensus genome that will be screened to intrahost variants corted_bam = sorted bam file that was used to generate the consensus sequences
+The main.sh compile all steps to perform the analysis, and 3 files should be parsed:
+- reference = reference wuhan genome (NC_045512.2)
+- consensus = the consensus genome that will be screened to intrahost variants
+- sorted_bam = sorted bam file that was used to generate the consensus sequences

 - Running
 > bash main.sh reference consensus sorted_bam